Oxidate/BHBot/README.md

 Oxidate Premium includes priority support, priority in taking in suggestions that you provide, and the latest versions/updated releases before bot goes public.
 And much more privileges to come!

 ## Download
-You can dind the download page in the link below.
+You can find the download page in the link below.

 https://github.com/Oxidate/BHBot/releases